crate/cratedb-guide/docs/feature/ccr/index.md

 :class-footer: text-smaller
 Logical replication using Docker
 ^^^
-- Hands-on tutorial exercising publishing and subscribing end-to-end.
+- Hands-on usage guide exercising publishing and subscribing end-to-end.
-- Uses a workstation setup based on two instances running on Docker or Podman.
+- Uses a workstation setup based on two CrateDB instances running on Docker or Podman.
 +++
 How to configure logical replication on standalone clusters.
 :::